How can Congregational Stewardship Consultants be helpful?

 Can we choose a specific stewardship consultant to work with us?

 The Congregational Stewardship Network matches the specific needs of your congregation with the specific skills of one of our consultants.
-However, if you request a particular consultant, the director will make every effort to assign that consultant to your congregation.
+However, if you request a particular consultant, every effort will be made to assign that consultant to your congregation.

 What are the qualifications of the stewardship consultants?

-Each consultant is a Unitarian Universalist (UU) lay leader who has been active in their home congregation.
-Some are ordained UU ministers.
+Each consultant is a Unitarian Universalist (UU) lay leader who has been active in their home congregation..
 Before "solo" consulting with a congregation, each new consultant shadows veteran consultants for six months to a year.
-In addition, new consultants participate in conference calls with the team of consultants, they participate in our January retreat, and they meet during General Assembly each June.
-At this writing, the nine stewardship consultants have a combined total of more than 200 years experience.
+In addition, new consultants participate in conference calls with the team of consultants and they meet during General Assembly each June.
+Collectively, the stewardship consultants have many years of experience, working with dozens of congregations.